 Sometimes, the heat coming off from your house causes some of the snow to melt on the roof even when the temperature outside is below freezing.
 As a result, the melted water flows between the roof’s surface and the snow and eventually refreezes back into ice once it reaches the roof’s exterior edge.

-Is a roof even a roof at all if it leaks?
-It is rather a major inconvenience that can cause you a great deal of both; money and trouble.
-Roof leaks not only damage the structure but also cause mold and mildew to spread throughout your house.
+Roof leaks damage the structure and cause mold and mildew to spread throughout your house.
 Not to mention the more serious dangers as a result of water getting to the electrical wiring.
 Thus, your best line of defense is to be always looking out for the causes of roof leaks so that you can take prompt action to mitigate the risks.

-If you suspect or have a roof leak that needs inspection and repair, you should call the best roofer.
+If you suspect or have a roof leak that needs inspection and repair, it's time to give your local roofing contractor a call.
 At RoofCrafters, our specialists offer professional and affordable roofing services.
-So, whether your roof needs a simple fix or a roof replacement, we can get your roof back on track!
+So, whether your roof needs a simple fix or a roof replacement, we can get your roof back on track.
+Drop us a line on our contact page any time, anywhere.

-If you are experiencing a roof leak to your home, and need help in determining what attention your roof needs, check out our article:
+In the meantime, if you believe you're experiencing a roof leak and need help in determining what attention your roof needs, check out our article, "Roof Repair vs Roof Replacement" so that you can better understand what steps to take next.